 Willcox Playa, covered in snow!Ash Peak near Duncan, ArizonaAt the last minute we opted instead to spend two nights at the Simpson Hotel in Duncan.

-We met our friends Ann H. and Dave T. from Silver City and spent a delightful evening in front of the firing plotting the next day's adventures.
+We met our friends Ann H. and Dave T. from Silver City and spent a delightful evening in front of the fire plotting the next day's adventures.

 The drive was much easier this time, but the cliff-side scramble was challenging,